BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 7. Retention
 Content written in plain language is more likely to be remembered.
 Complex jargon can be forgettable, whereas simple, clear language sticks in the mind.

-By prioritizing plain language, you enhance the effectiveness of your communication and ensure that your message resonates with a diverse audience.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 Simplifying language can greatly enhance comprehension by using words that are more familiar to your audience.
 Here are some concrete examples: